giellalt/giellalt.github.io/keyboards/install-keyboards.md

 With Divvun keybards, instead do the following: After having installed the keyboard in Divvun manager, locate the keyboard folder in the Start Menu, open it and click on `Activate`.

+**Note on Windows 11:** In Windows 11, the Start menu is somewhat hidden.
 Cf. the following picture (here in Norwegian, hence *Aktiver*, followed by the name of the language you install a keyboard for:

 ![Picture of Kildin Saami keyboard on the Start meny](install-keyboard-on--windows.jpg)